couchbase-examples/ruby-on-rails-quickstart/README.md

 You can find the full documentation for the tutorial on the Couchbase Developer Portal.

-If you are looking for a quick start using Ruby on Rails, you can find it in this repository.

 ## Prerequisites

 To run this prebuilt project, you will need: